viltohmyst/ops-pathpriority/README.md

 **description** : this is either an absolute path, or a verbose description of a relative path.
 **absolute** : this specifies whether the description is an absolute path **condition** : this specifies any environment variables that needs to be met before the path in the description is evaluated.
+**conditionPass** : this returns true if all environment variable requirements are met.

 The method `printPriorities` is also useful for creating a file at a known location.
-For example, as long as the `absolute` property is true and the `condition` property is null for a certain path, then we can create the file beforehand :
+For example, as long as the `absolute` and `conditionPass` property are true for a certain path, then we can create the file beforehand :

 ```typescript
 import fs from 'fs-extra'